drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/01.overview/05.terminology/docs.md

 | Variation | A product variation represents an option of specific attributes for a product.
 For example, the Large Blue sweatshirt versus the Medium Red sweatshirt.
 This is what is purchased and has a price.
 It has a sku that must be unique across all products and variations. |
 | Product | The actual product, a sweatshirt, which contains all of its variations.
 Every product has at least one variation. |

+maybe some general Drupal terms as well, like "Entity reference", for docs that use "entity reference fields"